"You must take personal responsibility. You cannot change the circumstances, but you can change yourself."

 Taking Responsibility

 The Tyrant takes credit for success but blames others for failure.
 The Victim blames circumstances and refuses responsibility for his life.
-The Mature King owns both his successes and failures.
-He knows that responsibility is power.
+The Mature King owns both successes and failures.
+He knows responsibility is power.

 Taking responsibility requires: